dcatalaan/Virtual-Inventory/README.md

 - Ability to view other players' virtual inventories
 - PlaceholderAPI integration - each configured item automatically generates its own placeholder
 - Data persistence (items are saved even when the player disconnects)
+- **Bilingual support** - Commands and messages available in both Spanish and English

 ## Installation